A Social Network?

 Some folks can really friend and find out where the spare key is hidden, what kind of security, if any, they have.

-On and one as if receiving a robbery blue print, as well as a pederast's wet dream.
+On and on as if receiving a robbery blue print, as well as a pederast's wet dream.

 I never use my real name.
 My friends know me by my nick in Real Life.
-I can find those who don't know my nick by doing a search or asking them.
+I can find those who don't know my nick by doing a search.

 Then I can 'join' their network and they can 'join' mine.